Social Sciences & Humanities

 Focus of Working Group

-During the next years, the Coimbra Social Sciences and Humanities (SSH) Working Group (WG) will continue focusing on tasks and activities related to research, education and employability, and also outreach and visibility.
-However, the primary focus will be in supporting SSH research possibilities of the member universities.
+In the forthcoming years, the Coimbra Group Social Sciences and Humanities (SSH) Working Group (WG) will continue its focus on tasks and activities related to research and education, as well as outreach and visibility.
+However, its primary objective will be to support the SSH research initiatives of member universities.

-- As an important longer term goal, WG will look into general themes and specific calls in which SSH research of the Coimbra Universities might find success.
+• As an important long-term goal, the WG will look into general themes and specific calls in which SSH research undertaken at CG Universities might find success.
 Prior work on funding proposals has been conducted, in connection to meetings and conferences.
-Learning from the past research applications will be essential here.

 Recent highlights